 Life is plain and simple and the fact that we complicate it is a completely different topic altogether, which demands copious amounts of time and attention.
 Dreams on the other hand are quite the opposite of life and hence by nature striped and complex.
-It is strange to read this phrase I am sure, but even I wouldn’t have thought of a description like this.
+It is strange to read this phrase in a blog about Bandipur, but even I wouldn’t have thought of a description like this.
 Complex nature of dreams is very understandable, as we do get creative and innovative in our dreams.
 Until last month when I took a few days off and visited the Bandipur Tiger Reserve, I wouldn’t have believed in a striped dream for sure.
 The big cat is out of the bag, and it is no longer suspense as to why I called dreams as striped.
 The sight of these striped crusaders and the intense wait to spot them is like no other dream, and when it came true, time stood still and the sound of silence was jarring.

 Being just 180 km away from Coimbatore, we decided to make it a road trip through the thick Sathyamangala forests.
 As we drove through these forests and the winding roads, we fell in love with the sight and whistling sounds emanating from all around us.
 No wonder even the brigand Veerappan chose these forests as his hideout.
 The route also has a tricky patch of hairpin bends just as we reach the end of territorial Tamil Nadu.
 It is now that you also start witnessing signboards indicating presence of wildlife in the vicinity.
 It took us more than 4 hours as we finally arrived at the final destination.